-Psychology majors choose a primary concentration in sophomore year by completing a Concentration Choice Sheet (available on the psychology department website) in consultation with her/his psychology advisor and submitting it to the psychology department main office.
-PSY 299 (Research Seminar) should be taken in the area of chosen concentration.
+Psychology majors choose a primary focus in sophomore year by completing a Focus Choice Sheet (available on the psychology department website) in consultation with her/his psychology advisor and submitting it to the psychology department main office.
+PSY 299 (Research Seminar) is recommended to be taken in the chosen focus area.